julianfbeck/upstash-redis-proxy/README.md

 A Go-based HTTP proxy that forwards Upstash Redis REST API requests to a local Redis instance.

+**It works for basic Redis commands i havent tested everything so far**

 ## Features

 - Supports Upstash Redis REST API commands